hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/DE_analysis.md

 ### Running R scripts

 In order to run R on Orchestra, let's first log on to the cluster and start an interactive session.
+Note that this time we are adding the `-X` flag to the `ssh` command.
+This flag is required for X11 forwarding.
+For more details on how to set this up see the note below.

+	$ ssh -X ecommonsID@orchestra.med.harvard.edu
 	$ bsub -Is -q interactive bash

 > **NOTE:** A number of programs with graphical user interfaces (e.g. R, Matlab) use the X11 system which lets the program run on an remote computer, but display the graphics on your desktop.
-(On the Orchestra cluster, any graphics in R that are directly plotted to file also require X11 forwarding?).
-To do this, you need to have an X11 server running on your desktop, and your SSH connection needs to have X11 forwarding enabled.
+On the Orchestra cluster, any graphics in R that are directly plotted to file also require X11 forwarding.
+To do this, you need to have an X11 server running on the client (your desktop), and your SSH connection needs to have X11 forwarding enabled.
 >
 > There are different instructions provided below depending on your operating system:
 >